 ACT I, SCENE IA town crier is busy with his announcement equipment, heralding the latest decree by King Ishi.
 TOWN CRIER: Heeeeeeeh!
-People of Afia, King Ishi, the Lion that sits on the throne
+People of Afia, King Ishi, the Lion that sits on the throne of

 ACT I, SCENE I